All Episodes

 And the American taxpayers will foot the bill for all of this.

-Uh, I would think that if they wanted to change immigration laws, they would actually think about that other co-equal branch of government known as the legislative branch and and do it legally, but that's not how it's working, is it?
+I would think that if they wanted to change immigration laws, they would actually think about that other co-equal branch of government known as the legislative branch and do it legally, but that's not how it's working, is it?

-No, and that's that's a great example.
+No, and that's a great example.

 Exhibit A in the new administration is lawlessness.

-So, as you mentioned, Congress has passed over a period of decades, hundreds of pages of immigration law, establishing the lawful way to enter the country and the unlawful way to enter the country.
+So as you mentioned, Congress has passed, over a period of decades, hundreds of pages of immigration law establishing the lawful way to enter the country and the unlawful way to enter the country.

 And the lawful way is spelled out in great detail.

-Here's where you apply, here's how you apply.
+Here's where you apply.

 Here's what you need to put on the application.